AndrewVandenberg/Portfolio/README.md

 # Regression Projects

+# Classification Projects

 ## [Titanic Project](https://github.com/AndrewVandenberg/Titanic)
-This is my first project that I am putting on GitHub.
-More information on the project link.
+I utilized logistic regression as a way to determine whether a passenger survived or not based on their various features.

 * I utilized Jupyter Notebook, along with the libraries pandas, numpy, matplotlib, skikit learn, and seaborn for this project.
 * I used the Kaggle data set Titanic to create a ML model.
-* I used a logistic regression model to predict the survival of each passenger.
+* I used the logistic regression model to predict the survival of each passenger.
 * The precision of this model came out to be around 78%.

 ![](https://github.com/AndrewVandenberg/Portfolio/blob/main/images/graph.png)

-unsupervised learning projects. nlp, genetics and diseases, social sciences, etc.
-# Classification Projects

 ## [Iris Project](https://github.com/AndrewVandenberg/Portfolio/blob/main/Iris%20Project.ipynb)
 This was a classification problem, which required me to classify different flowers into either one of three different species.